Hey there! Welcome to RankXL!

 At the end of 2014, as I was going over the year’s numbers, I noticed something about myself: I was clearly slacking off.

-There was no reason my income for 2014 shouldn’t be double of what it was in 2013.
+There was no reason my income for 2014 shouldn’t have been double of what it was in 2013.

 I just wasn’t putting in the work.
 I had grown lazy.

-The Adsense income model is so passive, that once I was consistently making over $100/day online, I stopped working to increase that number and only did enough work to maintain it.
+Once I reached a level of income I was happy with, I stopped working to increase that number and only did enough work to maintain it.

 That had to change.

 I have this skill that not many people have or even know about.
-I feel lucky to There is no reason why I shouldn’t be taking full advantage of it and making a killing online.
+There is no reason why I shouldn’t be taking full advantage of it and making a killing online.
 It’s not like there’s a cap on how much I can make.
 The scale of income on the internet is massive.
 I clearly wasn’t reaching my potential.

-So, I set a new goal for 2015 to cross $10,000/month with Adsense, and I created this blog as kind of a personal log of my activities online, with the occasional strategy post here and there.
+So, I set a new goal for 2015 to cross $10,000/month, and I created this blog as kind of a personal log of my activities online, with the occasional strategy post here and there.